GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

   --success-filename SUCCESS_FILENAME, -f SUCCESS_FILENAME
                         Override the default success filename '_SUCCESS' --destination-regex DESTINATION_REGEX, -r DESTINATION_REGEX
-                        Override the default destination regex for determining BigQuerydestination based on information encoded in the GCS path of thesuccess file
+                        Override the default destination regex for determining BigQuery destination based on information encoded in the GCS path of the success file
 ```

 ## Alternatives